Carol Mutter

-Carol A. Mutter (born December 17, 1945) is a retired United States Marine Corps lieutenant general.
-She is one of the first women in the history of the United States Armed Forces to be appointed to a three-star grade, the first in the Marine Corps.
-She retired from the Marine Corps on January 1, 1999.
+Carol A. Mutter (née Schneider) (born December 17, 1945) is a retired United States Marine Corps lieutenant general.
+She is the first woman in the history of the United States Armed Forces to be nominated to be a three-star rank (O-9), and the first female to be promoted to lieutenant general.
+She retired from the Marine Corps on January 1, 1999 after 31 years of service.
 Her last active duty assignment was as Deputy Chief of Staff, Manpower and Reserve Affairs (DC/S, M&RA) at Marine Corps Headquarters in Washington, D.C.
+After retiring, she has served in an advisory capacity for various military organizations, as well as consulting in the private sector.